curlpipe/crazy8s/README.md

 This game has automated tests, install and run `pytest` to ensure everything is working as intended

-More information: [here](https://en.wikipedia.org/wiki/Crazy_Eights), note that my implementation is a slight variation on the original, but similar nonetheless.
+More information: [here](https://en.wikipedia.org/wiki/Crazy_Eights), note that my implementation is a slight variation on the original to allow for jokers, but similar nonetheless.

 ## Installation